LightSystem/WordPress-Plugin-Boilerplate/rss-sync/README.txt

 = Using FTP =

 1. Download `rss-sync.zip`
-2. Extract the `plugin-name` directory to your computer
+2. Extract the `rss-sync` directory to your computer
-3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
+3. Upload the `rss-sync` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

 == Changelog ==

+= 0.5.1 =
+* Improved behaviour by instantly fetching feeds as soon as they are added in the settings.

 = 0.5.0 =
 * The plugin can now fetch external images and save them locally, inserting them into the media gallery.